25 Incredible Anthurium magnificum Care Tips You Should Know

 A teaspoon of neem oil mixed with a pitcher of water can keep scale insects from attacking your Anthurium, assuming the infestation isn’t too bad.

-Fill a spray container halfway with an insecticidal soap or horticultural oil and water solution, according to the package.
+For starters, fill a spray container halfway with an insecticidal soap or horticultural oil and water solution, according to the package.
 To avoid harm, spray the solution on the plants while keeping the sprayer at least 18 inches away from the plant.

 Several factors can cause the Velvety Anthurium plant to have yellow leaves, including incorrect lighting (too much or too little), over-fertilization, and overwatering.